devbyte1328/volcano-nvim/README.md

 # Volcano

-Volcano is a fork of [Molten](https://github.com/benlubas/molten-nvim), a plugin for running code interactively with the jupyter kernel.
-Volcano is a work in progress.
+Neovim plugin for running code interactively with the Jupyter kernel.

+# This project is a *work in progress*.

-## Work in Progress, the following is for development.
+## The following is for development.

 ### 🌐 Live Version
 Create '~/.config/nvim/lua/plugins/volcano.lua':